flarebyte/text_copperframe/DECISIONS.md

 The purpose is to understand the reasons behind the current architecture, so they can be carried-on or re-visited in the future.

+## Image direction

+Sleeker image centered around a textarea field with copper outlines, featuring minimal details like a label, placeholder text, and character/word count indicators.
+The design is clean and simple, focusing on the main textarea field.

 ## Idea

 ### Problem Description